The Disadvantage of Circuit Training: What to Consider

 Hard on the Joints

 Circuit training can be particularly hard on the joints, especially for individuals with existing joint issues.
 The rapid pace and frequent movement patterns involved in circuit training can put additional strain on the joints, leading to potential overuse injuries.
-For example, exercises like jumping jacks and push-ups performed in quick succession can exacerbate joint problems.

 Requires High Fitness Level

 Circuit training is generally more suitable for individuals with an existing level of fitness.
 Beginners or those not in good shape might find the high-intensity nature of circuit training unsuitable and overwhelming.
-Starting with lower-intensity workouts and gradually building up to more demanding exercises is advisable.

 Complete beginners are often advised to avoid jumping straight into circuit training due to its demanding nature.
 For those who do not enjoy exercising or find it difficult to keep up with fast-paced workouts, circuit training might not be the best fit.